Commercial Photography Pricing

 - Well-known and famous photographers with representation (an agent): $3500-$5000/day and up

 These rates don’t include any usage fees (which is where the revenue from the big $20k+ shoots come from), so they are for the photography service alone.
 The photography fee is generally considered to be just what a photographer needs to cover operating costs, and the usage fees are where the profit comes in.
-(We dive deep into usage fees in our Big Commercial Photography bundle, which includes real life awarded bids and rejected bids from $2500 to $250k.)
+(We dive deep into usage fees in our Business of Commercial Photography Course, which includes real life awarded bids and rejected bids from $2500 to $250k.)

 Some commercial photographers who shoot primarily for small businesses and solopreneurs prefer to charge by the hour and include a small number of images in each hour (5-15), for social media and web licensing only.
 These rates are often in the $250-$500 per hour range, and may or may not include minor expenses like an assistant and some gear.